Sabbath — What is it? Should Believers Observe It?

 “Remember the Sabbath day by keeping it holy.
 9 Six days you shall labor and do all your work, 10 but the seventh day is a sabbath to the Lord your God.
 On it you shall not do any work, neither you, nor your son or daughter, nor your male or female servant, nor your animals, nor any foreigner residing in your towns.
 11 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, but he rested on the seventh day.
 Therefore the Lord blessed the Sabbath day and made it holy.”

 The root word for Sabbath is shabath (shaw-BATH), which means to “cease” or “desist from labor.”
 The Sabbath was a day of rest from one’s labor, that’s it.
-Although it’s presumed that a person celebrating the Sabbath will naturally worship the LORD there’s nothing in this particular passage that says people have to meet on that day to worship together, although Leviticus 23:3 throws in this additional element where “sacred assembly” refers to the community being summoned together for common worship and celebration.
-Yet meeting with other people and worshipping together is not the essence of the command, but rather resting from one’s labors, which presupposes celebration.
-When you have a break or vacation from your job, what do you automatically do?
-Celebrate in one way or another, right?
-It’s the same principle.
+Although it’s presumed that a person celebrating the Sabbath will naturally worship the LORD there’s nothing in this ceremonial command that says people have to meet on that day to worship together.
+Yes, Hebrew people have traditionally met to worship on the Sabbath and that’s fitting, but — as you can see from this passage — meeting with other people and worshipping together is not the essence of the command, resting from one’s labors is.

 The LORD commanded the Israelites to observe the Sabbath for all generations as a sign of the lasting covenant between God and them (Exodus 31:16-17).
 It was meant to be a blessing to the Israelites — a day to rest and refresh — but by the time of Christ sourpuss legalists had largely turned it into a burden.
 These religionists became so technical about defining what “work” was and wasn’t that they came up with myriad rules, like the “Sabbath Day’s journey,” which was less than half-a-mile, the distance Israelites were allowed to travel on the Sabbath without violating it (Acts 1:12).